New hire checklist: A step-by-step guide to onboarding employees In France [2024]

 • Assign work and help them set goals.
 Setting clear objectives will ensure your new hire knows exactly what you expect of them.
 One great way to set goals in the beginning is using a framework like SMART goals—setting goals that are Specific, Measurable, Attainable, Realistic, and Time-bound.
 As you start assigning them tasks to complete on their own, this will help provide them with clear targets to work toward so they’re not left feeling uncertain about their responsibilities.

 • Schedule regular check-ins to help them stay on track.
 Regular meetings are crucial, particularly during your new hire’s first 90 days.
 They’re a great way to answer any questions the individual might have, note what they’re doing well, and work on what can be improved.
 Better still, your new hire won’t have to wonder whether you’re pleased with their performance during the first few months.
-Start with a check-in at 30 days, 60 days, and 90 days, but stay flexible in case they want to schedule more frequent meetings than that.
+Start with check-ins at 30 days, 60 days, and 90 days, but stay flexible in case they want to schedule more frequent meetings than that.

 • Seek their feedback on how you can improve the onboarding experience.
 An employee’s feedback to you is just as helpful as yours is to them.
 Ask your new hire for their thoughts on the onboarding experience and how it can be improved for future hires.